-- 1. Demonstrate applying technology in the instructional planning process - 2.
-Demonstrate integrating the fundamental principles, generalizations, or theories involved in applying technology in the instructional planning process - 3.
-Demonstrate integrating specific skills, competencies, and points of view needed by professionals while applying technology in the instructional process - 4.
-Practice skills assisting stakeholders in improving their integration of technology in the curriculum and instruction
+- 1. Demonstrate and assist classroom teachers in applying technology in the instructional process - 2.
+Demonstrate and assist classroom teachers in integrating the fundamental principles, generalizations, or theories involved in applying technology in the instructional process - 3.
+Demonstrate and assist classroom teachers to integrate specific skills, competencies, and points of view needed by professionals while applying technology in the instructional process

+4. Practice skills assisting classroom teachers in improving their integration of technology in the curriculum and instruction